tfausak/tfausak.github.io/_posts/2011-11-03-developing-the-applist-user-interface.md

 a suggestion is selected.

 It's import to create good suggestions in `autocomplete_render` so that users can pick an app with confidence.
-(Try searching for ["angry birds"][6], for example.)
 Including the icon, developer, and platform (Android or iOS) along with the app name should help the user pick the right app.